wssimms/gssquared/Docs/DevelopLog.md

 none of these are inlines.
 I should try that.. made no difference.
 The compiler must have already been optimizing them out.

 [ ] bug: when you run the apple ii graphics demo (bob bishop image waterfall thing) in ludicrous speed, way too many disk sounds get queued up.
 WAY. they keep playing forever.
 Maybe clean the soundeffect queues on a ctrl-reset?
+Or, disable disk soundeffects in ludicrous speed?

 ## Apr 13, 2025